-This is where the longer and more intrusive thoughts land and I share stories from the road that are coupled with photographs I like.
-Some entries are recent.
-Most took a while to write.
-Random by design.
+This is where my oftentimes longer and more intrusive thoughts land and I share everything from stories from the road, photographs I’ve captured, as well as anything else that I feel like putting on display.
+Some entries are recent, and most of them took me a while to write.
+It is all random, and that is by design.

 Southbound To Corpus - A Walkthrough